asar1/MapboxClusteringExample/README.md

 ### A secret access token containing the (Downloads:Read scope):
 You have to create secret access token from your accounts token page.
 Give your token a name and tick the box next to the Downloads:Read scope on the token creation screen.
 You will only have one chance to copy it somewhere safe.
 To download the Mapbox SDK, save your secret token in a .netrc file in your home directory (not your project folder).
 #### Terminal command lines for .netrc file
-To create .netrc file
 * *open Terminal*
 * *cd ~ (go to the home directory)*
 * *touch .netrc (create file)*
 * *open .netrc (open .netrc)*
 * *Set required data.*

 ##### .netrc file should be like this

 * *machine api.mapbox.com*
 * *login mapbox*
 * *password <secret_key_created_from_your_mapbox_account>*
-* *Save*

-By keeping your secret token out of your application's source code, you may avoid mistakenly disclosing it.
+Save the file by clicking Command+S key, by keeping your secret token out of your application's source code, you may avoid mistakenly disclosing it.

 # Add Dependency
 ### 1. Swift Packages Manager